-Then roll the meatballs 1 to 1-1/2 inches and place on a baking tray or broiler pan.
+Then roll the meatballs 1 to 1-1/2 inches and place them on a baking tray or broiler pan.

 Bake for 20-25 minutes at 400° or until the internal temp is 165°.
 Add your favorite sauce and enjoy.
 I made these meatballs the day before I planned on using them.
 Four hours before party time I placed the meatballs and my sauce in my slow cooker, using a Reynolds slow cooker liner for easy cleanup.
 This party sauce was made with a jar of chili sauce and a can of cranberry sauce.
-A simple recipe that can be used on store bought frozen meatballs if you’re pressed for time.
+A simple recipe that can be used on store-bought frozen meatballs if you’re pressed for time.

 - 2 lb lean ground beef (great with wild game)